shariq1989/cookbook/content/recipe/tteokbokki.md

 #### Can I make Tteokbokki less spicy?

-Of course, reduce the amount of Gochuchang used to 2 tbsp and Gochugaro to 1 tsp; this way, the flavor is there, but not all the spice.
+Of course, reduce the amount of Gochuchang used to 2 tbsp and Gochugaro to 1 tsp.
+This way you still have all the flavor, but not all the spice.
 I also suggest increasing the amount of Better than Bouillon used to 2 tsp instead of 1.
-If you want a sweeter Tteokbokki, add 1-2 tsp of honey to cut the heat and flavor the dish.
+If you want a sweeter Tteokbokki, I suggest adding 1-2 tsp of honey to cut the heat and flavor the dish.

 #### What can I add to Tteokbokki?